status-im/swarms/ideas/167-paid-master-node.md

 - No one will pay for it.

 This is a free resource.
-If we want to subsidies it and the concern is people not wanting to stay / top up to use basic funcrtionality we can solve it by giving free SNT as part of SNT onboarding.
+If we want to subsidise it and the concern is people not wanting to stay / top up to use basic funcrtionality we can solve it by giving free SNT as part of SNT onboarding.